KMZE

-KMZE 92.3 FM is a radio station licensed to Woodward, Oklahoma.
-The station broadcasts a News-Talk format and is owned by FM 92 Broadcasters, Inc.
+KMZE (92.3 FM) is a radio station licensed to Woodward, Oklahoma.
+The station broadcasts a talk radio format and is owned by FM 92 Broadcasters, Inc.

 History

 FM92 signed on the air in the late 80's playing adult contemporary.
 FM92 later changed its name to "Z92".
 Z92 became the "Voice of the Boomers airing Woodward Boomer Sports.
 In 2012 Z92 switched formats to News/Talk airing Fox News/Talk radio programs.
 In August 2015 KMZE's frequency moved to 92.3 for better coverage area.